Improving Genomic Prediction using High-dimensional Secondary Phenotypes: the Genetic Latent Factor Approach: Model

 In (\ref{eq:factorscores1}) we apply the projection to the BLUEs (that is, the genotypic means).
 In practice we project the plot-level data, however, to obtain plot level factor scores $\tilde{\boldsymbol{\Xi}} \in \mathbb{R}^{n \times \tilde{m}}$.
 We later use these plot-level factor scores and sums of squares to obtain estimates for the genetic and residual covariances of the latent factors and focal trait.

 One of the characteristics of Thomson regression that we maintain in our modified approach is the orthogonality of the factor scores.
 We have thus reduced the possibly high-dimensional and collinear secondary data to a much smaller set of orthogonal factors, without losing interpretability.
 These orthogonal factors can easily and effectively be used in any multivariate genomic prediction approach.
-We opt to include (a subset of) the $\tilde{m}$ factors, the relevant covariance matrices, and the marker-based kinship matrix in the standard multivariate BLUP equations as described in the following section, thus finally integrating genomic and secondary data.
+We use the next section to describe the multivariate genomic prediction step using the factor scores, target trait, and marker-based kinship matrix, thus finally integrating genomic and secondary feature data.